DreamVu/PAL-SDK/README.md

 Please follow the instructions given below on any of the Nvidia Jetson embedded boards with Jetpack 4.6 to install the software.

-The Package can be downloaded in two ways:
+The Package can be installed in two ways:

 ## Approach 1.
 Using Deb packages

-The Package can be downloaded directly from [HERE](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed using `sudo apt install ~/Downloads/palusb_3.4_arm64.deb`
+The Package can be downloaded directly from [HERE](https://github.com/DreamVu/ppa/raw/main/palusb/palusb_3.4_arm64.deb) and installed by running the below command from Downloads directory.

+    sudo apt install ~/Downloads/palusb_3.4_arm64.deb

 ## Approach 2.
 Using PPA